 The sirloin cut comes from the loin region of the cow - the sirloin primal.
 This primal is often separated into the bottom sirloin butt, located under the hip bone, and the top sirloin butt.

-Although the sirloin primal comes from the loin, the petite sirloin is actually a part of the bottom sirloin butt, which is closer to the rump cut.
-The muscles in this area are used often, which makes the steak tough.
+Although the sirloin primal comes from the loin, the petite sirloin is a part of the bottom sirloin butt closer to the rump cut.
+The muscles in this area are often used, making the steak tough.

 What Does Petite Sirloin Taste Like?

-Since the petite sirloin contains rather tough muscle fibers, and it is not too tender, the lean cut tends to be quite chewy and coarse.
+Since the petite sirloin contains rather tough muscle fibers and is not too tender, the lean cut tends to be quite chewy and coarse.

-It does, however, have a slight marbling and fat ribbon that gives the smaller steak a buttery taste.
+However, it has a slight marbling and fat ribbon, giving the smaller steak a buttery taste.

-Petite sirloin steaks are often said to be in between the top sirloin steak and rump steak when it comes to the flavor profile.
+Petite sirloin steaks are often said to be between the top sirloin steak and rump steak regarding the flavor profile.